top of page

 This is Freya, our K9 Detention Officer.

-FREYA - THE DETENTION K-9
+MEET FREYA - DETENTION K-9

 Sheriff Paula Dance takes the responsibility of maintaining a detention center that is safe for the inmates, staff, and visitors very seriously.
 She knows that even one piece of contraband in the hands of an inmate is one too many.
 Just one could result in the loss of many lives.
 In 2021, Sheriff Paula Dance added a new tool to the Pitt County Detention Center's focus on safety.
 Her name is Freya.
 Freya is a Dutch Shepherd and was less than two years old when she joined our family.
 She and her partner, Officer Bates, are specially trained in safe, effective, and modern law enforcement K9 techniques in narcotics and contraband detection.
 She and her partner work full-time at the detention center to help maintain the safe environment everyone deserves.